Guide to labour statistics

 Jobs in Australia provides industry of employment data by age, sex, employment size and more than 2,200 regions.
 The statistics are derived from the Linked Employer Employee Dataset (LEED), which brings together personal income tax and business data.

 Use Jobs in Australia for detailed analysis of employment and jobs, particularly by region.
-You can create your own customised tables using Microdata and TableBuilder: Jobs in Australia.
+You can create your own customised tables using Microdata and TableBuilder: Jobs and Income of Employed Persons.

 Example: Comparing industry employment by region